Ocean Tactics

 What is Ocean Tactics ?

-Ocean Tactics is a Paid Weather and Routing Service under the mantle of Coastal and Offshore Cruising Intl., discounted for C&OC Members and other associations.
+Ocean Tactics is a Paid Weather and Routing Service under the mantle of 3Sixty Marine Ltd. a New Zealand Registered Company, discounted for C&OC Members and other associations.

-John and Lyn Martin run C&OC Intl. and have over 150,000nm under the keel, cruising the Pacific and deliveries on a variety of Yachts and Catamarans both power and sail.
+John and Lyn Martin run 3Sixty Marine Ltd., C&OC Intl. and have over 150,000nm under the keel, cruising the Pacific and deliveries on a variety of Yachts and Catamarans both power and sail.

 John Martin has been assisting skippers with weather and passage planning for many years, first while running the NZ based Island Cruising Association and then while managing other major international yacht rallies through the Atlantic, Pacific & SE Asia, now operating as Ocean Tactics.
 “Departure Planning and getting to know the vessel and it’s skipper is an essential first step in passage comfort and safety and a couple of days can make the world of difference.
 Once out there it’s all about, Putting the Boat in the Right Place, to take best advantage of the weather”

 Are you taking part in one of our Partner Events?
-Discount Apply!
+Discounts Apply!

 Offshore Weather & Routing

-A quick chat allows us to get to know you and your vessel and is a necessary part of all Ocean Tactics engagements.
+A quick chat allows us to get to know you and your vessel, is a necessary part of all Ocean Tactics engagements and is complimentary on sign up.
 During the lead up to the passage we’ll discuss Comfort Levels for Wind and Wave, Vessel Characteristics and Conditions to expect on passage.

-Passage Tactics also includes discussion briefings via Line, WhatsApp or Messenger just prior to departure to give you a full understanding of what to expect and detail factors that may influence tactics on passage.
+Passage Tactics also includes discussion briefings via WhatsApp just prior to departure to give you a full understanding of what to expect and detail factors that may influence tactics on passage.

 Departure Planning